 Many people take a multivitamin to “be on the safe side” because they hear that the soil our food is grown in is no longer nutrient-dense or worry that their diet isn’t as healthy or diverse as it should be.
 The reality is that for most people, if your diet is varied and filled with a rainbow of fruits and vegetables, and you are healthy and absorbing nutrients well from your gastrointestinal tract, you probably don’t need the extra vitamins and minerals.
+But, some vitamin deficiencies are more common than you might think.
+Knowing the signs and symptoms of each and understanding simple ways to reverse these common nutrient deficiencies can go a long way.

 How do you know if you have a nutrient deficiency?